Growing your business sustainably. Protecting the bottom line.

-Through a series of 10 interactive webinars, dealer staff are guided through information, tools and best practices that will help your dealership avoid costly mistakes, reduce margin erosion, and sustain and deepen customer relationships.
-The class instructors are experts in furniture project management and industry leaders in project management training.
+Through a series of 10 interactive webinars, dealer staff members are guided through information, tools and best practices that will help your dealership avoid costly mistakes, reduce margin erosion, and sustain and deepen customer relationships.
+The course instructor is an expert in dealer operations and an industry leader in project management training.

 - Dealer economics and margin erosion

 - 4 key causes of margin erosion

 - Best practices